rocky/python-uncompyle6/README.rst

 Other parts of the library can be used inside Python for various bytecode-related tasks.
-For example you can read in bytecode, i.e. perform a version-independent `marshal.loads()`, and disassemble the bytecode using version of Python different from the one used to compile the bytecode.
+For example you can read in bytecode, i.e. perform a version-independent `marshal.loads()`, and disassemble the bytecode using a version of Python different from the one used to compile the bytecode.